tanner-johnson2718/MEME_OS_3/Hello_World/README.md

 * **Q** What exactly happens when I run `./hello`.
     * **A** Program execution will be covered in future topics
 * **Q** In program header why is virt addr and phys addr the same?
+    * **A** phys addr is important only in embedded systems without a virt memory system.
 * **Q** In program header why is GNU stack mem size 0?
 * **Q** How does it determine entry point?
     * **A** Matches with offset of .text.
 This must be where actual machine code of program is stored within ELF.